Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Introduction

 The primary focus of this work is on discrete polymer network models.
 In contrast to standard polymer network models, which treat polymer chains as fundamental units of the network, here we shift perspective to consider cross-links as more fundamental.
 In this context, a discrete network model is a direct analog of a cross-link.
 The standard macro-to-micro kinematic assumption for discrete polymer network models -- motivated by coordinate system invariance -- is that the RVE rotates such that its edges lie along the principal directions of stretch.
 However, recent theoretical work and experimental observations underscore the importance of treating the RVE orientation relative to a given deformation more carefully~\cite{kuhl2005remodeling,grasingerIPtorque,cohen2018generalized,grasinger2023polymer}.
 In this work, we instead conceptualize the orientation of the RVE as thermally fluctuating.
 In other words, we consider the RVE as embedded in an elastic background which gives it a preferred orientation and a torsional stiffness.
-We explore and compare the new model in two limits that are both interesting and analytically tractable: \begin{inparaenum}[(1)] \item in the limit of negligible torsional stiffness, the kinematic behavior of the new model reduces to the recently developed free rotation assumption~\cite{grasinger2023polymer} -- which assumes that the cross-link rotates into the frame that minimizes its free energy after deformation, and \item in the limit of large torsional stiffness, the model is equivalent to averaging over an isotropic distribution of frames (i.e. cross-link orientations). \end{inparaenum} Through this modeling framework, polydispersity in polymer chain length and cross-link connectivity can be related to the behavior of the broader polymer network.
+We explore and compare the new model in two limits that are both interesting and analytically tractable: \begin{inparaenum}[(1)] \item in the limit of negligible torsional stiffness, the kinematic behavior of the new model reduces to the recently developed free rotation assumption~\cite{grasinger2023polymer} -- which assumes that the cross-link rotates into the frame that minimizes its free energy after deformation, and \item in the limit of large torsional stiffness, the model is equivalent to averaging over an isotropic distribution of frames (i.e., cross-link orientations). \end{inparaenum} \begin{hlbreakable}In each limit, the cross-link locally demonstrates non-affine deformation and its chains exhibit a more efficient load-sharing distribution than that from restrictive equal stretch or equal force theories.\end{hlbreakable} Through this modeling framework, polydispersity in polymer chain length and inhomogeneous cross-link connectivity can be related to the behavior of the broader polymer network.